Baby play: why it’s important for imaginative and creative development

 Open-ended play is good for your baby’s imagination.
 Blocks are great for open-ended play, because your baby can use them for all sorts of things.
 For example, a block can be a car, a phone, something to build with, and much more.

 In general, the key events in development happen in a similar order, but the age they happen might vary for each child.
-If you’re concerned about any aspect of your child’s development, it’s a good idea to talk with your child and family health nurse or GP.
-For example, if your child appears to lack interest in play or in playing with objects, talk with your nurse or GP.
+If you’re concerned about any aspect of your baby’s development, it’s a good idea to talk with your child and family health nurse or GP.
+For example, if your baby appears to lack interest in play or in playing with objects, talk with your nurse or GP.